jgyy/fcc-scrape/placeholder.md

 ---
-id: 5f332b23c2045fb843337579
+id: 5f33310c1851c6c4da013250
-title: Part 7
+title: Part 8
 challengeType: 0
 ---

 # --description--

-Since the `p` element added in the previous step provides supplemental information about the cafe, nest both the `h1` and `p` elements in a `header` element.
+It's time to add some menu content.
+Add a `main` element below the existing `header` element.
+It will eventually contain pricing information about coffees and desserts offered by the cafe.

 # --hints--